 The scum is skimmed off the surface of the water, dewatered and taken off site for disposal.
 The organic solids ("sludge") which have settled out of the wastewater are pumped into one of the eight digesters on site where they are reduced in volume through a heat and bacterial process similar to human digestion.
 After about two weeks, this digested sludge is pumped from Point Loma through a 17-mile pipeline to the Metropolitan Biosolids Center for further processing.

 The Point Loma Wastewater Treatment Plant generates power through both methane gas and hydroelectricity.
 To learn more, visit the Renewable Energy web page.

 In November 1995, the City of San Diego received a modified permit from Secondary Treatment requirements of the federal Clean Water Act.
 This modified permit was renewed in September 2002, and again in 2010.
 Through a combination of factors, including industrial source control, advanced primary treatment of wastewater, a deep ocean outfall, and comprehensive environmental monitoring, both the U.S. Environmental Protection Agency and the Regional Water Quality Control Board agreed that the Treatment Plant fully protects the ocean.

-The Point Loma Wastewater Treatment Plant recently received many Gold Awards from the Association of Metropolitan Sewerage Agencies for complete compliance with all federal and state regulations.
+The Point Loma Wastewater Treatment Plant has received many Gold Awards from the Association of Metropolitan Sewerage Agencies for complete compliance with all federal and state regulations.